payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 is loaded.
 If one allowed for intelmpi with other compilers, it would more closely resemble the other MPI libraries).

+We also define some Tcl procedures for generating warning and error messages, namely

+.. include:: ../../example/compiler-etc-dependencies/tcllib/WarningUtils.tcl
+    :literal:

+These procedures:

+* **PrintIfLoading**: will print supplied text to stderr only when in ``load`` mode
+* **PrintLoadInfo**: will print supplied text as informational text, but only when trying to load a module
+* **PrintLoadWarning**: will print supplied text as warning text, but only when trying to load a module
+* **PrintLoadError**: will print supplied text as error text and abort, but only when trying to load a module

+The gist of this is that we might wish to print errors if an user tries to load an incompatible modulefile, but do not wish to print errors if they are merely doing a help, display, or whatis command.

 The interesting bit begins with the openmpi and mvapich modulefiles.
 These both depend on the compiler, we show the main part of the openmpi modulefile
 below: